 2.1.
 The Consultant shall exercise all reasonable skill, care and diligence in providing the Consultancy Services and any agreed Variations.

 2.2.
 The Consultant shall effect and maintain professional indemnity insurance.
 The Consultant shall provide evidence of such cover if required by the Client.

-2.4.
-The Consultant acknowledges that the Consultancy Services are provided by the Consultant as an independent contractor and no relationship of employee/employer or agency arises with the Client.
+2.3.
+The Client acknowledges that the Consultancy Services are provided by the Consultant as an independent contractor and no relationship of employee/employer or agency arises with the Client.

 3. Charges and Terms of Payment

 3.1.
 Unless otherwise agreed in writing, the Consultancy Charges shall be paid within the period specified on the invoice.

 3.2.
 If additional costs or delay is directly caused by discrepancies, errors or omissions in information supplied by the Client, the Client shall reimburse the Consultant accordingly.
 The Client should then allow a reasonable extension of time for the performance of the Consultancy Services.

 3.3.
 If the payment of any due sum is delayed, the Consultant shall be entitled to charge interest at the rate of 4% above the base rate of the Bank of England on the overdue amount.
 Alternatively/in addition, the Consultant shall also be entitled to and/or suspend further performance of the Consultancy Services.